jundalisay/superb/content/en/material/age-universe.md

 - There should be more galaxies at a certain region of the universe compared to others
 - Old galaxies should be bigger than new ones

-Such assumptions were destroyed by the findings of the James Webb Telescope which could detect red-shift.
+Such assumptions were destroyed by the findings of the James Webb Telescope which could detect red-shift, and thus, get more information about distant galaxies.

 <!-- The spectra reveal that these primeval galaxies are extremely metal poor, have masses between 107 and a few times 108